General

 Each of these processes impact the lead time between your piece being made, and being shipped.

-If you need your order by a specific date please reach out at hello@janefinch.com.au to discuss and I'll do my best to be accomodating.
+If you need your order by a specific date please reach out at hello@janefinch.com.au to let me know and I'll do my best to be accomodating.

-If applicable, please contact your country's custom office for estimated charges and rates on packages coming from Australia.
+If applicable, please contact your country's custom office for an estimate on these charges before placing your order.

 Jewellery